 GeneCards Summary for ARHGAP8 Gene

 ARHGAP8 (Rho GTPase Activating Protein 8) is a Protein Coding gene.
-Diseases associated with ARHGAP8 include Cervix Carcinoma.
 Among its related pathways are p75 NTR receptor-mediated signalling and Signaling by Rho GTPases.
-GO annotations related to this gene include GTPase activator activity.
+Gene Ontology (GO) annotations related to this gene include GTPase activator activity.
 An important paralog of this gene is PRR5-ARHGAP8.